meganr28/null-collision-volumes-cuda/README.md

 #### Varying Absorption, Scattering, and Phase Asymmetry

-Figure XX below showcases the impact of varying the absorption, scattering, and ph
+Figure XX below showcases the impact of varying the absorption coefficient for the medium.
+The runtime impact of increasing this value appears to be roughly linear.
+This makes sense, as the rate of sample points along a ray within a medium is dependent on the coefficients of absorption and scattering.

 ![](img/final/performance/graphs/absorption.png)

-Figure XX below showcases the impact of varying the absorption, scattering, and ph
+Figure XX below showcases the impact of varying the scattering coefficient for the medium.
+The runtime impact of increasing this value appears to also be roughly linear, for about the same reason as increasing the absorption.
+However, the slope of the linear increase is far greater, as increasing the scattering will increase the amount of rays that bounce through multiple-scattering and global-illumination paths, thus causing signifcant performance drawbacks.
+Doubling the scattering coefficient, while making the medium look more cloud-like, will result in a 2x performance hit.

 ![](img/final/performance/graphs/scattering.png)

-Figure XX below showcases the impact of varying the absorption, scattering, and ph
+Figure XX below showcases the impact of varying the phase function asymmetry of the medium.
+Because the phase function does not factor into the rate of sample points along a ray travelling through a medium, varying the asymmetry does not really have an impact on performance in terms of runtime.
+As was shown above, it does have an impact on convergence, however, depending on the importance sampling strategy chosen.

 ![](img/final/performance/graphs/asymmetry.png)